Sunday, February 12, 2006

 Prayers and Tears

 I have always struggled between a desire to hear and support a genuinely, artistically, good Christian band and the reality that I’ve yet to hear such a band.
-Recently I ran across and their/his album Psalterie and I think I might have found in them the first that I can honest claim is artistic.
-You can download the entire album for free, which is quite nice considering that it is a true work of .
+Recently I ran across The Prayers and Tears of Arthur Digby Sellers and their/his album Psalterie and I think I might have found in them the first Christian band that I can honest claim is artistic.
+You can download the entire album for free, which is quite nice considering that it is a true work of art.

 But there is something I am keeping back here.
 Two things actually.
 First, he says the F word, loud, forcefully, and unapologetically.
 In fact, he actually says in the commentary for “The Sun Fell on You (Ps 119:82)” that he knew that the song would get him into “trouble” because of his use of language.
 Yet he chose to put it in there.
 The second thing sort of explains why he felt comfortable using such profanity on a Christian work of art: Wright is not a perfect Christian.
 He describes many of his songs as “frustrated and faithless,” and claims to have occasional “sojourns into atheism.”